Establishing Residency in Portugal

-Note: Fiscal Representation for the NIF is only offered by RTP as part of the Standard and Premium visa services.
+Note: Fiscal Representation for the NIF is only offered by RTP as part of the Standard and Premium relocation services.
 It cannot be purchased separately.
 However, we can provide referrals for obtaining NIFs and opening bank accounts remotely.

-For European Union citizens relocating to Portugal, we provide support through the process of registrations in each government department, from residency certificates at the parish level to the CRUE (Certificate of Registration of an EU citizen) from the municipality.
+For European Union citizens relocating to Portugal, we provide assistance and interpreters with each government department, from residency certificates at the parish level to the CRUE (Certificate of Registration of an EU citizen) from the municipality.